derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 </html>
 ```

-There are many types of tags that can be added in both the `<head>` and the `<body>`.
+There are many types of element tags that can be added in both the `<head>` and `<body>` element tags.
 As mentioned earlier, we will not go over them here as you, just like other coders, can use other resources to dig deeper.
 We will reveal the most common ones for the `<body>` however to fulfill the *common subset* bullet above.
 Instead of comments I will use English inline with the tags to show how the elements wrap content.
 The content is visible to the user where the tags that wrap the content are not.
 Remember the tags simply tell the browser your content structure.
 As a result the spacing between elements is not important, the browser understands the structure regardless.
 Spacing within content is what matters.

 ```
 <body>